finnbergquist/finns-chatbot/README.md

 # AI Portfolio Chatbot

-An AI-powered portfolio chatbot built with Next.js, OpenAI, and GitHub integration.
+An AI-powered portfolio chatbot built with Next.js, OpenAI, and GitHub API to display experience and projects.

 ## Overview